FalkorDB/GraphRAG-SDK/README.md

 GraphRAG-SDK is designed for multi-tenancy and large-scale applications.
 Performance depends on FalkorDB deployment configuration.

-**What is GraphRAG?**

-GraphRAG combines traditional retrieval-augmented generation (RAG) systems with the power of knowledge graphs to enhance accuracy, contextual relevance, and efficiency.

 **How does this SDK improve retrieval-augmented generation?**

 By leveraging knowledge graphs, GraphRAG-SDK enables semantic relationships and ontology-driven queries that go beyond standard vector similarity.